Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 The study results demonstrate that perhaps virtual services like Zoom or FaceTime can’t alleviate the sting of loneliness quite like an in-person connection.

-When to seek help
-For some, loneliness and depression can impact perspective like a heavy fog.

-It may make it difficult to spot others just beyond the veil.
-If this sounds like you, know that there’s support available, and you don’t have to do this all by yourself.

-You may want to consider seeking support if:

-you’ve experienced symptoms of depression for 2 weeks or longer symptoms are interfering with your self-care, work or school life, and relationships you have contemplated suicide or self-harm
-When your feelings of sadness, hopelessness, and loneliness make it difficult to function in day-to-day life, or when you feel like it is too painful to go on feeling this way, it is critical to seek help from your family doctor or a therapist.
+When feelings of sadness, hopelessness, and loneliness make it difficult to function in day-to-day life, or when it feels too painful to go on feeling this way, reaching out for support from a therapist or a specialized resource can provide a pathway forward.

-When you feel sad and lonely for a long time and it doesn’t seem to be lifting, there are therapies and medications that can help.
+When you feel sad and lonely for a long time and it doesn’t seem to be lifting, there are supportive therapies that can help.

 With the right support, both loneliness and depression can be managed.
 A good starting point may be reaching out to a licensed therapist and trying to prioritize your well-being.